samuellee77/dsc-queue-viz/README.md

 # Visualizing U.S. Minimum Wage 1968-2020

+by Samuel Lee, Nian-Cin Wang, and Jasmine Hong

 ## Introduction

 The history of minimum wage legislation in the United States is a journey marked by social advocacy, economic necessity, and political debate.
 The concept of a minimum wage was introduced to ensure that workers could earn a living wage, providing for their basic needs without falling into poverty.
 Over time, this idea evolved, leading to significant legislative milestones.